 - Soap or paper products or other non-food items

 - Know your balance before you go shopping

 - Look for the "QUEST" logo where you shop.
+Authorized EBT retailers will display either the Quest Logo or a picture of the Virginia EBT Card.
 If you are not sure if the store accepts the Virginia EBT card, ask the clerk before you begin shopping.